algokittens/algoNFTs/batch_update_arc69/batch_arc69.md

 ## 1) Purestake account

 Go to https://developer.purestake.io/ and sign up for a free account.
-Once registered you will be directed to a homepage containing an algod token titled "YOUR API" key.
+Once registered you will be directed to a homepage containing an algod token titled "YOUR API KEY".
 You will need this key to connect to the algorand network later in this guide.

 ## 2) Install Python